Your Source and Light

 Strive always to see the Spark of the Divine in yourself and in others.

 But acknowledge that God is greater, more amazing, and ever-more expansive than anything that humanity can possibly comprehend.

 Remember that the path is not merely the way.
-It is the beginning ground and the end destination, as well— however uncharted, insecure, and confusing this path may seem to be at times.
+It is the beginning and the end destination, as well— however uncharted, insecure, and confusing this path may seem at times.

-Become friends with life’s impermanence, inherent interconnectedness, and constant change.
+Become friends with life’s impermanence.
 For clinging onto anything too closely in the interest of serving life is really serving death.
 Conversely, dying to the fallacy of permanence is, in turn, an act of truly living life.

-Remain and delight in the liberating insecurity of not knowing, of ambiguity, of unanswered questions, and of non-resolution.
+Remain and delight in the liberating insecurity of not knowing, ambiguity, unanswered questions, and non-resolution.

 Live your life with wholehearted, continuous mindfulness and wakefulness.
-Become more conscious of your ‘unconcious’ mind and its workings.
+Become more conscious of your ‘unconscious’ mind and its workings along the way.

 Become more open, curious, and present to the wisdom that life’s suffering can actually teach you something at times.